quantitative-technologies/transformer-high-level-keras-api/README.md

 BLEU = 27.76 59.8/34.1/21.4/13.6 (BP = 1.000 ratio = 1.015 hyp_len = 15804 ref_len = 15563)
 ```

-The `--resource` and `--dataset` flags are used to select a datatset from the
+The `--resource` and `--dataset` flags are used to select a dataset from the
 `tensorflow-datasets` library.
 Next we train the transformer on the German to
 English dataset in the `wmt_t2t_translate` resource.
 This time we allow both
 input and target sequences up to 60 tokens in length using the `--max-len`